0xbenc/bash-zoo/README.md

 > All installers live in `installers/<os>/<script>.sh` and match the script names one-to-one.

+### pass-browse

+`pass-browse` is an interactive browser for your GNU Pass store.
+It lists entries with fuzzy search, supports favorites (pins) and MRU ordering, and lets you:

+- Copy the password (first line) directly.
+- Reveal the password on screen until you clear it (also copies to clipboard).
+- Copy or reveal any `key: value` field from the entry body.
+- Toggle pin on an entry; pinned entries sort first.

+Notes
+- Requires `pass` and `fzf` and a clipboard adapter (`pbcopy`, `wl-copy`, `xclip`, or `xsel`).
+- No TOTP or preview panes — use `mfa` for TOTP codes.
+- Safe defaults: no secrets printed unless you choose a Reveal action.
+- Quick-select keys (mfa-style slots):
+  - Ctrl+Letter: open Actions for that entry
+  - Alt+Letter: copy password for that entry
+  - Alt+Shift+Letter: reveal password for that entry
+  - Alt-p: toggle pin on selected row; Alt-o: options
+ - Actions menu mnemonics:
+   - Alt/Ctrl-c: Copy password
+   - Alt/Ctrl-r: Reveal password
+   - Alt/Ctrl-f: Copy field (prompts for key)
+   - Alt/Ctrl-F: Reveal field (prompts for key)
+   - Alt/Ctrl-p: Pin/Unpin
+   - Alt/Ctrl-x: Clear clipboard
+   - Alt/Ctrl-b: Back
+   - Alt/Ctrl-q: Quit

 ## Installation

 ### Option A — Guided installer (recommended)